ouspg/CompSec/Lab6_Bonus_Challenge_Digital_Forensics/README.md

 >
 > *You: Odd, but could be explained by that he just joined group and then forgot its existence.
 Happens to everybody sometimes*
 >
 > *Investigator: So I thought.
 Until I went to the statistics page of that group.
-Obviously Mallory is not on those highly wanted "TOP 10 Poster of month"-listings at all, but some miscellaneous staticstics show that he has been amongst TOP 100 frequent visitors during last 2 years.
+Obviously Mallory is not on those highly wanted "TOP 10 Poster of month"-listings at all, but some miscellaneous statistics show that he has been amongst TOP 100 frequent visitors during last 2 years.
 That is more than 99% of whole group.*
 >
 > *You: That is weird.
 So what is your conclusion?*
 >